 The Council has in place an anti-fraud and corruption strategy, fraud response plan and confidential reporting policy which are available to all staff via the intranet.
+These documents were reviewed during 2014/15.
 A separate public 'fraud hotline' is widely publicised and is available for reporting suspicions of benefit fraud.